dalygbarron/cat/README.md

 This works for me on Ubuntu and Mac Os, I have not tried it on Cygwin but I don't see any reason why it would not also work there.

+Some people will probably be a bit spooked out by the fact that there is only source and no binary but compiling and installing it from source is quick and easy as hell, and it means that whenever you want to modify the functionality of the program with custom behaviour, you can just jump into the code, mess around with it, call `make install` again, and you have a new setup.

 ## Options
 `-h` shows help.